boylesoftware/x2node-ws/README.md

 * `entity` - An object with the unmarshalled request payload, or `null` if none.

-* `entityContentType` - If `entity` is present, this is the request payload content type (all lower-case, stripped of any parameters such as `charset`).
+* `entityContentType` - If `entity` is present, this is the request payload content type (all lower-case, stripped of any parameters such as "charset").

 ### Service Response